-43. On the basis of oral and written evidence presented to it, the Group concluded that:
+- 37.On the basis of oral and written evidence presented to it, the Group concluded that: - Botulism in sheep and goats in the UK is uncommon, but where outbreaks occurred the numbers affected could be large (paragraph 16). - From the limited information available, it is not possible to determine whether transmission of the disease from the affected ewes to their young can occur (paragraph 16). - The botulinum toxin types known to affect sheep, i.e. types C and D (as for cattle), have only very rarely been reported to be associated with disease in humans (paragraph 18). - As is the case for cattle, the incidence of other toxin types among sheep and goats needs to be kept under review (paragraph 18). - There was a strong association between access to poultry litter, either stored or spread on grazing land, and cases of botulism in sheep in the England, Scotland and Wales during the period 1999-2007 (paragraph 22). - The risk of active botulinum toxin being present in meat from affected sheep and goats is negligible (paragraph 27). - There is no evidence for the presence of active botulinum toxin in the milk of affected sheep and goats (paragraph 31).

-- Botulism in sheep and goats in the UK is uncommon, but where outbreaks occurred the numbers affected could be large (paragraph 22). - From the limited information available, it is not possible to determine whether transmission of the disease from the affected ewes to their young can occur (paragraph 22). - The botulinum toxin types known to affect sheep, i.e. types C and D have only very rarely been reported to be associated with disease in humans (paragraph 24). - As is the case for cattle, the incidence of other toxin types among sheep and goats needs to be kept under review (paragraph 24). - There was a strong association between access to poultry litter, either stored or spread on grazing land, and cases of botulism in sheep in the England, Scotland and Wales during the period 1999-2007 (paragraph 28). - The risk of active botulinum toxin being present in meat from affected sheep and goats is negligible (paragraph 33). - It is highly unlikely that active botulinum toxin would be present in the milk of affected sheep and goats prior to the onset of clinical signs (paragraph 37). - The risk to human health from botulinum toxin in meat and milk from affected sheep and goats is negligible (paragraph 42).
+- The risk to human health from botulinum toxin in meat and milk from affected sheep and goats is negligible (paragraph 36). - 38.
+Based on the risk assessment outlined above, and with the caveat that there is less published information available for botulism in sheep and goats than in cattle, the Group concluded that the risk to humans from consuming meat and milk from clinically normal sheep or goats in flocks/herds in which clinical cases occurred is negligible, i.e. as low as or lower than the risk associated with clinically normal cattle in affected herds (ACMSF, 2006).

-44. Based on the risk assessment outlined above, and with the caveat that there is less published information available for botulism in sheep and goats than in cattle, the Group concluded that the risk to humans from consuming meat and milk from clinically normal sheep or goats in flocks/herds in which clinical cases occurred is negligible, i.e. as low as or lower than the risk associated with clinically normal cattle in affected herds (ACMSF, 2006).
+Report Recommendations

-Recommendations
+39. The Group recommends that:

-- 45. The Group recommends that: - a.
-In the absence of other signs, there should be no requirement to restrict meat or milk from healthy sheep or goats from farms where there have been suspected cases of botulism. - b.
-The incidence of toxin types other than C and D among sheep and goats should be monitored and the situation should be reviewed if there is evidence for the types associated with human disease. - c.
-UK agriculture departments should reinforce their advice to farmers involved in the production, storage and spreading of poultry litter on measures for the prevention of on-farm botulism and the FSA should work closely with the poultry industry and enforcement bodies to ensure good practice in litter management and disposal, while recognising that practical solutions will need to take into account local factors such as availability of arable land or other means of disposal of litter.
-This advice should be extended to sheep and goat farmers. - d.
-UK veterinary authorities should continue to encourage sheep and goat farmers to report suspected cases of botulism.
+- In the absence of other signs, there should be no requirement to restrict meat or milk from healthy sheep or goats from farms where there have been suspected cases of botulism. - The incidence of toxin types other than C and D among sheep and goats should be monitored and the situation should be reviewed if there is evidence for the types associated with human disease. - UK agriculture departments reinforce their advice to farmers involved in the production, storage and spreading of poultry litter on measures for the prevention of on-farm botulism and that the FSA works closely with the poultry industry to ensure good practice in litter management and disposal, while recognising that that practical solutions will need to take into account local factors such as availability of arable land or other means of disposal of litter.
+This advice should be extended to sheep and goat farmers. - UK veterinary authorities continue to encourage sheep and goat farmers to report suspected cases of botulism.